MaximeAmadasi/cordova-open-native-settings/README.md

+# Note: This plugin is used by the [Betaflight Configurator](https://github.com/betaflight/betaflight-configurator) and may not be suitable for other uses

 # NativeSettings plugin for Cordova (6/7)

 The plugin allows you to open OS settings on iOS 8/9/10 and Android, via cordova-based app.
 For example, it will allow you to open the keyboard settings, Wifi, bluetooth etc (full list below).